 The scholarship of teaching and learning, or SoTL, is research-based inquiry by disciplinary experts at the post-secondary level who seek to understand or improve student learning, and the teaching practices that facilitate that learning.

-Through a series of discussion-based sessions focused on brief foundational SoTL readings,* a workshop, and a final plan, participants in this graduate student** program will learn about scholarly, evidence-based approaches to student learning and to their own teaching.
+Through a series of discussion-based sessions focused on brief foundational SoTL readings,* attending short workshops, and developing a basic SoTL plan, participants in this graduate student** program will learn about scholarly, evidence-based approaches to student learning and to their own teaching.

-Developed by Kim Grant (Werklund School of Education, former editorial manager of Teaching & Learning Inquiry), the SoTL Foundations Program for Graduate Students aims to help articipants learn to
+Facilitated by Dr. Kiara Mikita (Postdoctoral Scholar, Scholarship of Teaching and Learning), the SoTL Foundations Program for Graduate Students aims to help participants learn to:

 Criteria for Completion